ARM-software/astc-encoder/Docs/Testing.md

 # Required software

-Running the tests requires Python 3.7 to be installed on the host machine, and an `astcenc-avx2` release build to have been previously compiled.
+Running the tests requires Python 3.7 to be installed on the host machine, and an `astcenc-avx2` release build to have been previously compiled and installed into an directory called `astcenc` in the root of the git checkout.
+This can be achieved by configuring the CMake build using the install prefix `-DCMAKE_INSTALL_PREFIX=../` and then running a build with the `install` build target.

 # Running unit tests